Dipl.-Biol. Birgit Busse, Dr. rer. biol. hum. Katrin Goldmann

-Fabry's disease belongs to the lysosomal storage diseases and is a X chromosomal inherited disorder of the glycosphingolipid catabolism.
-It arises from a reduction or lack in activity of the lysosomal enzyme alpha-galactosidase A (GLA), which is caused by mutations in the GLA gene.
-The defect in the enzyme results in progressive systemic accumulation of glycosphingolipids in various tissues and organs.
-Early diagnosis and initiation of treatment is of great significance to avoid severe complications.
-Signs and symptoms of Fabry's disease include angiokeratoma, sudden and severe pain, malfunctioning of various organs, which may result in stroke, heart attack and need for dialysis as the disease progresses.
-Time of the onset and course of the disease vary strongly; frequently the complaints start during childhood.
-Incidence of the classic Fabry's disease in men is estimated to be approx. 1 in 40,000.
-In contrast to other X chromosomal inherited diseases, heterozygous women are rarely asymptomatic and may develop signs and symptoms up to the full clinical picture of the disease, which requires treatment.
-Since 2001, enzyme replacement therapy is available in Europe.
+Fabry disease is a lysosomal storage disease and X chromosomal inherited disorder of the glycosphingolipid catabolism.
+It is caused by a decrease in or absence of lysosomal enzyme alpha-galactosidase A (GLA) activity due to mutations in the GLA gene.
+The enzyme defect results in progressive systemic accumulation of glycosphingolipids in various tissues and organs.
+Early diagnosis and initiation of treatment is important to avoid severe complications.
+Symptoms of Fabry disease include angiokeratoma, episodes of pain and organ malfunction, which may lead to stroke, heart attack and kidney damage requiring dialysis as the disease progresses.
+Time of onset and course of the disease vary considerably, although problems frequently start in childhood.

 The incidence of classic Fabry disease in men is estimated to be approx. 1 in 40,000.
 In contrast to other X chromosomal inherited diseases, heterozygous women are rarely asymptomatic and may develop symptoms covering the entire disease spectrum that require treatment.